 This is the first opportunity to really make your soup pop!
 How will you differentiate your butternut squash soup from all the others?
 By adding just the right mix of herbs.

-You can stick to the classics: ginger and turmeric or nutmeg and allspice, or kick it up a notch with dried chiles or exotic Indian spices.
+You can stick to the classics: ginger and turmeric or nutmeg and allspice, or springs of thyme or kick it up a notch with dried chiles or exotic Indian spices.
+No matter which herb-way you go a whole Bay leaf will infuse your broth with a subtle hint of pepper and mint and keep it bright.

 Step 3: Take Stock of It All